Drea-ea-ea-ea-eams, Dreams, Dreams, Dreams

 When I want you, and all your charms – you get the point

-Media Molecule’s Dreams is looking more and more impressive as time goes on.
-It’s been in development forever, starting off as this seemingly unknowable, abstract thing.
-Only recently, with the launch of the closed beta, has it revealed its true nature: it’s a powerful, accessible game engine.
-It’s LittleBigPlanet on growth hormone.
+Media Molecule’s Dreams started off as this seemingly unknowable, abstract thing.
+Only with the launch of the closed beta did it reveal its true nature as a powerful, accessible game engine.
+Now it’s properly out and the beta is well and truly over, the truth is clear: Dreams is LittleBigPlanet on growth hormone.

 Where Media Molecule’s cutesy platformer was restricted by its visual style, Dreams seemingly offers endless possibilities, allowing people to make games and movies in any genre with its tools, using both realistic and stylised visual designs.
 Ever since the embargo lifted on the closed beta, we’ve been impressed by the quality of stuff being made with its tools.
-With that in mind, here are some of the best:
+Now it’s fully out and people are playing and making some amazing things.
+Here are some of the best: